Denied Social Security Disability Claim?

 Your Social Security disability claim hinges on proving that your impairment severely limits your ability to work.
 If you have an impairment that only slightly affects your ability to function, will not last longer than 12 months, or isn't "medically determinable," then your impairment will be considered non-severe.

-If your answers match the following, it's a sign your claim is strong:
+If your answers match the following, it's a sign your claim for a severe impairment is strong:

 • Are you gainfully employed?
 No.